mrdoob/three.js/threejs/lessons/threejs-materials.md

   <div data-diagram="MeshToonMaterial"></div>
 </div>

+Next up there are 2 *physically based rendering* materials.
+Physically Based Rendering is often abbreviated PBR.

+The materials above use simple math to make materials that look 3D but they aren't what actually happens in real world.
+The 2 PBR materials use much more complex math to come close to what actually happens in the real world.

+The first one is `MeshStandardMaterial`.
+The biggest difference between `MeshPhongMaterial` and `MeshStandardMaterial` is it uses different parameters.
+`MeshPhongMaterial` had a `shininess` setting. `MeshStandardMaterial` has 2 settings `roughness` and `metalness`.

+At a basic level [`roughness`](MeshStandardMaterial.roughness) is the opposite of `shininess`.
+Something that has a high roughness, like a baseball doesn't have hard reflections where as something that's not rough, like a billiard ball is very shiny.
+Roughness goes from 0 to 1.

+The other setting, [`metalness`](MeshStandardMaterial.metalness), says how metal the material is.
+Metals behave differently than non-metals and so this setting goes from 0, not metal at all, to 1, 100% metal.

+Here's a quick sample of `MeshStandardMaterial` with `roughness` from 0 to 1 across and `metalness` from 0 to 1 down.

+<div data-diagram="MeshStandardMaterial" style="min-height: 400px"></div>

+The `MeshPhysicalMaterial` is same as the `MeshStandardMaterial` but it adds a `clearCoat` parameter that goes from 0 to 1 for how much to apply a clearcoat gloss layer and a `clearCoatRoughness` parameter that specifies how rough the gloss layer is.

+Here's the same grid of `roughness` by `metalness` as above but with `clearCoat` and `clearCoatRoughness` settings.

+<div data-diagram="MeshPhysicalMaterial" style="min-height: 400px"></div>

+The various standard materials progress from fastest to slowest `MeshBasicMaterial` ➡ `MeshLambertMaterial` ➡ `MeshPhongMaterial` ➡ `MeshStandardMaterial` ➡ `MeshPhysicalMaterial`.
+The slower materials can make more realistic looking scenes but you might need to design your code to use the faster materials on low powered or mobile machines.

 There are 3 materials that have special uses. `ShadowMaterial` is used to get the data created from shadows.
 We haven't covered shadows yet.
 When we do we'll use this material